stephen37/talks/quix_milvus/README.md

-# Streaming RAG with Milvus, Quix, and Mistral
+# Real-Time RAG with Milvus, Quix Streams and Mistral

 ![Streaming RAG Demo](Streaming_RAG_Demo_LangChain.png)

-This repository demonstrates a real-time Retrieval-Augmented Generation (RAG) system that combines:
+This repository demonstrates a real-time Retrieval Augmented Generation (RAG) system featuring:
-- Vector search with Milvus
+- Vector search with Milvus.
-- Streaming data with Quix (Kafka)
+- Stream processing using DataFrames with Quix Streams.
-- Local LLM inference with Mistral (via Ollama)
+- Local LLM inference with Mistral (via Ollama).

 ## Overview

 The demo shows how to:
-1. Set up a basic RAG system with LangChain and Milvus
+1. Set up a basic RAG system with LangChain and [Milvus](https://github.com/milvus-io/milvus).
-2. Stream new data through Kafka using Quix
+2. Set up streaming data integration with Apache Kafka and [Quix Streams](https://github.com/quixio/quix-streams).
-3. Update the knowledge base in real-time
+3. Update the knowledge base in real time.
-4. Query the system before and after receiving new information
+4. Query the system before and after receiving new information.

 ## Requirements

-- Python 3.11+
+- Python 3.11+.
-- Docker & Docker Compose (for Milvus and Kafka)
+- Docker & Docker Compose (for Milvus and Kafka).
-- Ollama
+- Ollama.
-- uv (install with `pip install uv`)
+- uv (install with `pip install uv`).

 ## Quick Start